-(1) These tuna were tagged with conventional dart tags with associated impacts on physiology and growth performance that of tagged SBT required to meet the hypothesis of a 40% overcatch estimate into farms.
+(1) These tuna were tagged with conventional dart tags with associated impacts on physiology and growth performance

-It is implausible that the FCR of untagged SBT in commercial operations could be about double
+It is implausible that the FCR of untagged SBT in commercial operations could be double (worse) than that of tagged SBT required to meet the hypothesis of a 40% overcatch estimate into farms.

-Discussion points for participants of the CCSBT Extended Scientific Committee
+Discussion points for participants of the CCSBT Compliance Committee

-We propose participants of the CCSBT Extended Scientific Committee review this information in response to repeated claims by Japan of unaccounted catch mortality.
-Specifically, the CCSBT ESC is encouraged to address the following points.
+We propose participants of the CCSBT Compliance Committee review this information in response to repeated claims by Japan of unaccounted catch mortality in the weight sample.
+Specifically, the CCSBT Compliance is encouraged to address the following points.

 - There is a need to review data from catch and release studies in the wild fishery for the determination of length / age coefficients due to stressors as a direct result of handling and tagging.
 It is plausible that compromised SBT will falsely lower length/age relationships of free ranging SBT for a lengthy period. - Many of the issues/assumptions raised by Japan have been sufficiently addressed using research information from all tuna ranching growing regions in this review.
 However, there is a requirement for Japan to provide raw data used in its calculations for validation by the Australian ranched tuna industry. - It may be prudent for the CCSBT to seek external advice on issues within the ranching environment, as aquaculture science is a very specialist field.
+There are many examples in this paper (from the literature) that it is not appropriate to apply benchmarks on length and weight growth in the wild to farming and ranching operations. - The conclusion of the CCSBT 2014 ESC (Attachment Five) that any future analysis of SBT farming would need to take into account: - o "Data on when fish are put into farms and how long fish are held in the farms - o Growth rate data from fish in farms compared to wild fish (other studies not CCSRT) - o Growth rates of tagged fish from SRP that are subsequently harvested in farms - Feed conversion ratios for the farms - o Differences in growth rates of each age group - Current wild growth rates."